myacorns/Nookbot/README.md

 # Wave
-Discord.js bot for a personal server using Nookbot (ACNH bot) base
+Discord.js bot for a personal server using Waveboat (ACNH bot) base